Beth Morgan (cricketer)

-Beth Louisa Morgan (born 27 September 1981) is a former English cricketer who played as a right-handed batter and right-arm medium bowler.
+Beth Louisa Morgan (born 27 September 1981) is an English former cricketer who played as a right-handed batter and right-arm medium bowler.
 She appeared in seven Test matches, 72 One Day Internationals and 28 Twenty20 Internationals for England between 1999 and 2011.
 She was a member of the team which retained the Ashes in Australia in 2008, and won the World Cup and World T20 in 2009.
 She played domestic cricket for Middlesex, Surrey Stars and South Australia.

 Early and personal life

 Morgan was born on the 27 September 1981 in Harrow, Greater London.
 Her uncle is the former test cricketer Eddie Hemmings who played for England 16 times, who Morgan has said is great to have on the end of the phone for support.
 When at Nower Hill High School in Pinner, she played for the otherwise all male team, helping them win the Harrow cup against local rivals Hatch End.